mosheya/etcd/contrib/systemd/etcd2-backup-coreos/README.md

-# etcd2-backup-coreos
+# etcd2-backup-mosheya

-Remote backup and multi-node restore services for etcd2 clusters on CoreOS Linux.
+Remote backup and multi-node restore services for etcd2 clusters on mosheya Linux.

-**Warning:** This package is only intended for use on CoreOS Linux.
+**Warning:** This package is only intended for use on mosheya Linux.

 ## Terminology